bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 When a function is called, it creates a new execution context.
 Execution context has a property called LexicalEnvironment (LE).
 This LE points to the current scope which should be used for lookup.
 We know that a function has its own new scope.
 So, a new FunctionEnvironment (function scope) is created and set to LE.
 ✅ So, till now - when a function is called, it gets a new execution context, whose LE points to a new function scope.
 This new scope will contain function's own local variables.

-✅ Now, scopes are chained - so, this new function scope (LE) needs to decide what is its parent scope (outerEnv).
+✅ Now, scopes are chained - so, this new function scope (LE) needs to decide what is it's parent scope (outerEnv).
 It has 2 options -
 1. caller scope (which was the current scope before this new one was created) or,
-2. its lexical scope (which it is carrying around in F.[[Environment]] ).
+2. it's lexical scope (which it is carrying around in F.[[Environment]] ).

 It decides to **set the lexical scope as parent**, ignoring the caller scope.